samcartersmith/cds/docs/adoption-tracker-development.md

 The adoption tracker has three key components:

-- **Script**: Automates the collection of component and pattern data, clones projects to a temporary directory, parses repository data, and generates JSON files containing adoption statistics for each project.
+- **Script**: Automates the collection of component and product component data, clones projects to a temporary directory, parses repository data, and generates JSON files containing adoption statistics for each project.

 - **Parsers**: Extract and compile project data from cloned repositories.